Volume 70, Issue 6

 The clinical/administrative dyad model combines the physician’s focus on the patient with the administrator’s expertise in running efficient operations.

 The clinical-administrative dyad consists of a physician leader and administrative leader.
-Spence Taylor, MD, president of GHS, serves as the clinical leader for the organization and Greg Rusnak, Executive VP and COO, serves as the administrative leader.
+Spence Taylor, MD, president of Prisma Health, serves as the clinical leader for the organization and Greg Rusnak, Executive VP and COO, serves as the administrative leader.
 Together they provide oversight to regional clinical-administrative dyads.

 During FY 2017, the focus was on establishing teams and relationships within the regions—internally and in the community.
 In addition, performance improvement dyads were established to meet these systemwide strategic goals: